Luki-fer/Klu-autodraw-roblox-starving-artists/README.md

 ## Usage
 0. Add an image to the project folder where `main.py` is located.
 1. Start the "Starving Artist" game on Roblox.
-2. Maximise the window.
+2. Maximize the window.
 Taskbar should still be visible.

 3. Run the bot script: